Sourav1429/Solved_coding_question_DSA/README.md

 j is maximum possible AND
 j < i AND
 A[j] < A[i].
 Elements for which no smaller element exist, consider next smaller element as -1.
+128) allocate_books.java: Given an array of integers A of size N and an integer B. College library has N books,the ith book has A[i] number of pages.
+You have to allocate books to B number of students so that maximum number of pages alloted to a student is minimum.
+A book will be allocated to exactly one student.
+Each student has to be allocated at least one book.
+Allotment should be in contiguous order, for example: A student cannot be allocated book 1 and book 3, skipping book 2.
+Calculate and return that minimum possible number.